available

 Volunteers help educate fellow Idahoans about proper animal care, preventing animal overpopulation, and promoting kindness to animals.

-ANIMAL SOCIALIZING
+ANIMAL enrichment

 PET FOOD PANTRY/ MEALS ON WHEELS FOR PETS